-We operate from four quarries in Cornwall, and our products have been used across the United Kingdom.
+We operate from three quarries in Cornwall, and our products have been used across the United Kingdom.

 Lantoom Quarry - extracts stone which was formed during the Devonian geological period - 400 million years ago.
 The stone is a form of slate.
 However, unlike roofing slate, Lantoom Quarry stone forms natural small boulders whose dimensions make them ideal for use as a facing stone.
 The geology is such that the faces of the stone are straight, making the material almost as easy to build with as bricks or concrete blocks.
 However, the durability of the material and the natural brown colours provides a very superior finish.

 The quarry has operated since before the second world war and by our Company since 1964.
 As a heritage building stone, Lantoom Quarry produces an excellent quality material ideal for the construction of walls and hedges which look attractive and provide a durable, maintenance free finish.